aws-samples/aws-nitro-enclaves-ai-ml-object-detection/README.md

 ## Overview

-In this blog, we are going to use an image of airplanes which we will encrypt using AWS KMS envelope encryption with a symmetrical customer master key (CMK), however you can also use asymmetrical keys to perform your encryption / decryption if you choose so.
+In this project, we are going to use an image of airplanes which we will encrypt using AWS KMS envelope encryption with a symmetrical customer master key (CMK).

 <img src="./assets/images/Nitro-Enclaves-High-Level-Envelope-Encryption.jpg" width="1000" />